judocode/judocode/README.md

 - Ruby
 - C#

 I am the founder of [immersh.com](https://immersh.com), an immersive education for any skill.
-We are always looking for more instructors and students to get involved, so if you'd like to know more, feel free and email [info@immersh.com](mailto:info@immersh.com).
+We are always looking for more instructors and students to get involved, so if you'd like to know more, feel free and email info@immersh.com with subject "New (student/instructor) inquiry".